100 Notable alumni of

 -

-Pim van Lommel is a Dutch author and researcher in the field of near-death studies.
+Pim van Lommel is a Dutch cardiologist, author, and researcher associated with studies of near-death experiences.

 -